 Appeals to District Court

-Any person aggrieved by a decision of the Board may appeal, under Rule 106, Colorado Rules of Civil Procedure, the decision to the Denver District Court within thirty (30) days after the date of the filing of the Board’s decision in the office of the Board (i.e., the date that the decision was made).
+Any person aggrieved by a decision of the Board may appeal, under Rule 106, Colorado Rules of Civil Procedure, the decision to the Denver District Court within twenty eight (28) days after the date of the filing of the Board’s decision in the office of the Board (i.e., the date that the decision was made).